-I am in no way supporting this business nor am I promoting that you visit it.
 I’m here to simply inform you how I saw and interpreted this RLD.
 And if you’re curious how prostitution is handled in this side of the world, then by all means, visit it yourself and quench your inquiring mind or continue reading this post.

 I, for one, was peculiar about Amsterdam’s liberal and tolerant attitude about all of this, that’s why I wanted to see for myself how they embrace the fact that some people are just into prostitution, soft drugs (read my experience with this here), and pornography—that it is all a ‘human’ thing.
 That rather than banning it (because it will always be there; people will always find a way) it’s better to regulate it in order to protect the women involved.

 However, if you’re the kind of person who hates these kinds of things in the first place, then surely don’t go; you’ll definitely end up loathing it.

 Also, if you’re a family, please don’t bring your kids; let them discover this place on their own when they are older.
 But I guess… okay, whatever floats your boat.
 Society is slowly becoming more open-minded than before and I could understand if some parents want to expose their kids to the realities of this world; but I do hope to goodness that you guys are mindful of what you’re doing.